How are measures of dispersion related to measures of central tendency?

 Median and Range

-• The range, on the other hand, is not based on any measure of central tendency because it only looks at the minimum and maximum values in a distribution.
+Conversely, the range is not based on any measure of central tendency because it only looks at the minimum and maximum values in a distribution.
 The range tells us the distance between the smallest and largest values, but it doesn’t tell us where the center of the data is or how spread out the data is around the center.

 In summary, measures of dispersion give us information about how spread out the data is, while measures of central tendency give us information about where the center of the data is.
 The mean and standard deviation are often used together, as are the median and interquartile range.
 The range does not correspond with any measure of central tendency.